-The Group, comprising of the Company, Phoenicia Malta Limited and Phoenicia Finance Company p.l.c., which provide cross intra-group guarantees and are managed as a combined entity, has prepared projections for the upcoming 12 months and beyond, based on historical financial information, forecasts, as well as realistic assumptions to assess the financial situation.
-In preparing its projections the Group has considered prolonged cost cutting measures and has also considered prudent timing and constant recovery of business.
-Further mitigations are also available to management against unforeseen developments including effecting further cost cutting measures that can be put in place.
+The Group, which provides cross intra-group guarantees and is managed as a combined entity, prepared projections up to March 2023, based on historical financial information, forecasts, as well as realistic assumptions to assess the financial situation.
+In preparing its projections, the Group has considered further prudent recovery of the business.